demitri/cornish/source/README.rst

 The aim of Cornish is to be a fully Pythonic interface to the library.
 It doesn't replace the existing ``starlink-ast`` Python interface; rather, it is a wrapper around that.
 The current development focus is defining and working with regions on the sky.
 It accepts and returns `Astropy <https://www.astropy.org>`_ objects where possible.

 Cornish is currently under active development and all APIs are subject to change.
 It is not recommended to be used in a pipeline yet, but it is becoming increasingly mature and particularly useful for interactive use.
-The project is being released in this state as it is a dependency of the Trillian and SciID projects.
+The project is being released in this state as it is a dependency of the Trillian and SciDD projects.

 Many thanks to David Berry for the generous and extremely responsive help and advice in the development of the library.